 A stacked chart is an efficient tool for visualizing and comparing data with each other.
 Diverging chart means that it can spread in both directions.
 If you are curious to learn about this type of chart, this article may come in handy for you.
 In this article, we are going to show how you can make a diverging stacked bar chart in Excel with elaborate explanations.

-Step-by-Step Procedure to Make a Diverging Stacked Bar Chart in Excel
+How to Make a Diverging Stacked Bar Chart in Excel: Step-by-Step Procedure

 For the demonstration purpose, we are going to use the below dataset.
 We got the top 5 most popular US mobile network operator and their customer review.
 We will present them as a form of diverging stacked bar chart to understand the property.